Olympus E-P5 vs Nikon D3400

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D3400 offers substantially better image quality than the E-P5 (overall score 14 points higher).
 The advantage is based on 2 bits higher color depth, 1.5 EV in additional dynamic range, and 0.4 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D3400 provides a faster frame rate than the E-P5.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D3400 provides a faster frame rate than the E-P5.
 It can shoot movie footage at 1080/60p, while the Olympus is limited to 1080/30p.

 Feature comparison: Olympus E-P5 vs Nikon D3400